Chelmsford Golf Club Local Rules

 No Play Zones (relief must be taken)

-e) Areas enclosed by white lines and/or indicated by NPZ signs
+e) Areas enclosed by blue lines and/or indicated by NPZ signs

 f) Staked or otherwise supported young trees